anand-imcm/get-variant-info/README.md

 - `query_samples`: A file with a list of sample IDs.
 Each line should contain one sample ID. (optional)
 - `imputed_vcf`: Array of imputed VCF files and their indices.
 VCF files should be in .vcf.gz format and indices in CSI or TBI format. (required)
 - `prefix`: Prefix for the output files. (required)
 - `extract_item`: A string specifying the information to extract from the FORMAT field of the VCF file.
 The available choices are GT, DS, and GP.
-Please provide as a comma-separated string. (required)
+Please provide as a comma-separated string.
+Example: `GT,DS` (required)

 ## Workflow Outputs